 Module Responsible Prof. Dr. Jan Lüken

 Lecturer Prof. Dr. Jan Lüken

 Module Group Application & Competence-Oriented

 Module Duration 1 semester

 Term Summer

-Applicability of the module in the degree programmes
+Applicability of the module in the degree program

-Course Type Lecture with Exercises: 50%
+Course Type • Lecture: 50%

-Online-Stream: 50%
+Practical Course: 50%

 Credit Points (ECTS) 5

 Weekly Working Hours 4

 Total Workload 150 hours

 Prerequisites none

+Number of Participants Not limited

 Learning Goals Upon completion of this course, students will be able to:

 Articulate the economic, social, and environmental underpinnings of the hydrogen economy.

 Analyze the challenges and opportunities of hydrogen in an economic context, especially regarding the green transformation in Germany and Europe.

 Evaluate the role of policy and regulation in shaping the hydrogen market and its integration into existing energy systems.
 Develop informed perspectives on the future of hydrogen as a key component of global energy transitions.

-Content Economic Evaluation: Apply economic principles and models to assess the feasibility, sustainability, and market potential of hydrogen technologies and initiatives.
+Content • Economic Evaluation: Apply economic principles and models to assess the feasibility, sustainability, and market potential of hydrogen technologies and initiatives.
 This includes understanding cost structures, pricing mechanisms, and financial incentives.
-Policy and Regulatory Insight: Analyze the impact of policy

-• Policy and Regulatory Insight.
-Analyze the impact of policy and regulation on the hydrogen economy, identifying how

-governmental frameworks can support or hinder economic viability and market development.
+Policy and Regulatory Insight: Analyze the impact of policy and regulation on the hydrogen economy, identifying how governmental frameworks can support or hinder economic viability and market development.
 Market Analysis: Understand the dynamics of the hydrogen market, including supply and demand factors, market segmentation, and the role of international trade in hydrogen economics. • Strategic Thinking and Business Modelling: Formulate strategies to navigate economic and regulatory barriers in the development of the hydrogen economy, with an emphasis on identifying economic opportunities and creating value in emerging hydrogen markets.
-Material Lecture notes as downloadable files (learning campus) Examination Admission requirements, type and duration according to Study Regulation (SPO), updated at the beginning of each term, announcements published by the examination office Literature Specific literature for each chapter Heuser, P. M., Ryberg, D. S., Grube, T., Robinius, M., &amp; Stolten, D. (2019).
+Material Lecture notes as downloadable files (learning campus) Examination Admission requirements, type and duration according to Study Regulation (SPO), updated at the beginning of each term, announcements published by the examination office Literature Specific literature for each chapter Heuser, P. M., Ryberg, D. S., Grube, T., Robinius, M., & Stolten, D. (2019).
 Techno-economic analysis of a potential energy trading link between Patagonia and Japan based on CO2 free hydrogen.
-International journal of hydrogen energy, 44(25), 12733-12747 Schippert, J., Runge, P., Farhang-Damghani, N., &amp; Grimm, V. (2022).
+International journal of hydrogen energy, 44(25), 12733-12747 Schippert, J., Runge, P., Farhang-Damghani, N., & Grimm, V. (2022).
 Greenhouse gas footprint of blue hydrogen with different production technologies and logistics options.
 Available at SSRN 4153724.
-Robinius, M., Cerniauskas, S., Madlener, R., Kockel, C., Praktiknjo, A., &amp; Stolten, D. (2022).
+Robinius, M., Cerniauskas, S., Madlener, R., Kockel, C., Praktiknjo, A., & Stolten, D. (2022).
 Economics of Hydrogen.
 In The Palgrave Handbook of International Energy Economics (pp. 75-102).
 Cham: Springer International Publishing.